Avoid Default Field Validation

 pattern, you cannot rely on the browser to show the user what the pattern is.
 If you do not explain it as part of the accessible name, you can fail 3.3.2 Labels or Instructions (A) and 3.3.3 Error Suggestion (AA).

 The default browser error indicator, when one is shown, tends to be a red outline.
-With a default contrast ratio of 4.0:1 on a white background, it would fail 1.4.11 Non-text Contrast (AA).
+With a default contrast ratio of 4.0:1 on a white background, it would not fail 1.4.11 Non-text Contrast (AA) as noted in John’s comment below, but that is still not very good.
 Relying only on the outline would also fail 4.1.2 Name, Role, Value (A).

 I am making some broad statements here.
 But by the time you amend the default error handling, replace the text, create better styles, and ensure states are conveyed to assistive technology, you might as well skip the built-in and write your own.